Ackee-Blockchain/ethprague-2024-workshop-fuzzing/README.md

     wake init pytypes
     ```

 8. Open the `tests/test_fuzz.py` file and rewrite the fuzz test to use the `Wake` framework.
+The reference test implementation can be found in `tests/test_fuzz_solution.py`.
 9. Run the fuzz test with:

     ```bash